Z Grill: Known stamps

 There are currently only two known 1-cent 1868 Z-Grills, both with cancellation marks.
 One is owned by the New York Public Library as part of the Benjamin Miller Collection.
 This leaves only a single 1-cent 1868 Z-Grill in private hands.

 This 1868 1 cent Z-Grill stamp sold for $935,000 in 1998 to Mystic Stamp Company, a stamp dealer.
 Siegel Auctions auctioned the stamp as part of the Robert Zoellner collection.
 Zachary Sundman, the eleven-year-old son of Mystic Stamp Company President Donald Sundman, was the individual responsible for wielding the paddle and doing the actual bidding.

-Later, in late October 2005, Sundman traded this Z-Grill to financier Bill Gross for a block of four Inverted Jenny stamps worth nearly $3 million.
+In late October 2005, Sundman traded this Z-Grill to financier Bill Gross for a block of four Inverted Jenny stamps worth nearly $3 million.
 Both Z-Grills were on display at the National Postal Museum along with the first part of the Benjamin Miller Collection from 27 May 2006 until 1 October 2007.
 In June 2024, the Z-Grill owned by Bill Gross was sold at auction for $4.4 million.
-The winning bidder wished to remain anonymous.
+The winning bidder remained anonymous.